The La Jolla Aquarium, officially known as the Birch Aquarium at Scripps overlooks the Pacific Ocean, with sea creatures from seahorses to sharks.

 Most people, though, will probably want to drive to the aquarium, and there’s plenty of parking as it’s one of La Jolla’s most popular sites.
 It isn’t a huge aquarium, like the one in Monterey, but there’s lots to see and enjoy there.

 Outside the entrance to welcome you are some striking statues of whales leaping out of the water, and inside the Galleria, where the ticket desk is, acts as hub with most of the other areas radiating off it.
-We turned right, into the Hall of Fishes.
+On the right is their brand new 2025 exhibit, the Adam R. Scripps Living Seas Gallery.

 To the left of the Galleria is the Explorers’ Gallery, which shows the more serious side of the aquarium’s activities.
 The aquarium is the public face of the Scripps Institution of Oceanography at the University of California, San Diego, one of the oldest and biggest oceanographic research institutes in the world.